 Another passenger also died, while a third occupant survived.
 Riley’s parents said the crash occurred after a Tesla technician, without their knowledge, disabled a device installed at their request and capped the Model S’s speed at 85 mph.

 The jury found Tesla 1% negligent, Barrett Riley 90% negligent, and James Riley 9% negligent.
-The jury said James and Jenny Riley suffered a respective $4.5 million and $6 million of damages for pain and suffering, which the judge could reduce based on the negligence findings.
+The jury said James and Jenny Riley suffered respective damages of $4.5 million and $6 million for pain and suffering, which the judge could reduce based on the negligence findings.

-This case is remarkable because the jury found Tesla at fault and awarded the victim’s family over $10 million despite the facts of the case: The driver was traveling at 116 mph in a 25-mph zone.
+This case is remarkable because the jury found Tesla to be at fault and awarded the victim’s family over $10 million, despite the facts of the case: The driver was traveling at 116 mph in a 25-mph zone.
 Unfortunately, Tesla blamed the driver in this case despite their negligence.

 Tesla argued that Barrett Riley’s recklessness caused the crash and that his parents should have taken away his keys after his March 2018 speeding ticket for driving at 112 mph.

 Tesla also said Barrett Riley tricked the Tesla technician into disabling the speed limiter.
-This case also reminds us that plaintiffs may be awarded compensation even if the victims are found partially negligent for the incident.
+This case also serves as a reminder that we may award compensation to plaintiffs, even if we find the victims partially negligent for the incident.
 It is deeply disturbing that Tesla has been getting away with negligence and vehicle defect defects by blaming drivers’ actions.

-Suppose you or a loved one has been injured as a result of defective automobiles or as a result of automakers’ negligence.
-In that case, an experienced auto defect lawyer can provide you with more information about pursuing your legal rights.
+If you or a loved one have suffered injuries due to negligence or defective automobiles, we can help.
+In that case, an experienced auto defect lawyer can provide additional information about pursuing your legal rights.

 https://www.reuters.com/business/autos-transportation/jury-finds-tesla-just-1-liable-owes-105-mln-over-fatal-crash-2022-07-19/